ArtemisSoftware/Hermes-News/README.md

 ## The Brief

-App that gives breaking news and searches specifi news
+App that gives breaking news and searches specific news

 ## Architecture & Libraries